zzhangjii/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 **Toubleshooting your connection**

 If your test failed the successfuly connect to your database, the most likely reasons are:
+-   you are connected to VPN or in an Oracle office not on the public network
 -   that you used an incorrect password (or username and password)
 -   you are behind the Oracle VPN - you need to be in a public network
 -   you selected the wrong Service for your database